vivianadimaio/vivianadimaio/README.md

 # 👋🏻 Hi!
 I'm Viviana Di Maio
-👩🏻‍💻 Data & AI Analyst with a humanities and international cooperation background
+👩🏻‍💻 Data & AI Analyst with an international cooperation background
-🎓 Recently completed an intensive training program in Data & AI at Develhope
 🌱 Passionate about sustainability, technology and the social impact of data

 ## 🔧 Skills